Potential Health Concerns in Your New Kitten

 Congratulations on bringing home a new kitten!
-Still, you may be a bit nervous.
-After all, there are some illnesses that are common to new kittens.
+You may be a bit nervous as there are some illnesses that are common to new kittens.
 Below are six common health issues to look out for.
-Just remember that your kitten is less likely to contract a health issue if you feed her a healthy kitten food.
-Good kitten food will help her immune system develop in early days.
+Just remember that your kitten is less likely to contract a health issue if fed a healthy kitten food.

 1. Upper Respiratory Infections

 Take your kitten to your veterinarian.
-“If she’s eating and drinking and feeling comfortable and breathing, it can probably wait until the next day, but otherwise, an emergency visit is best,” Dr. Johnson says.
-Upper respiratory infections in cats are very hard to treat, especially the viral ones since there are no effective anti-viral medications.
+“If they’re eating, drinking, feeling comfortable and breathing, it can probably wait until the next day, but otherwise, an emergency visit is best,” Dr. Johnson says.
+Upper respiratory infections in cats are very hard to treat, especially the viral ones since there are no effective antiviral medications.

 2. Feline Distemper

-Kittens with feline distemper are usually extremely ill, suffering from vomiting, lack of ,appetite, and a horrible, mucus-like white diarrhea.
+Kittens with feline distemper are usually extremely ill, suffering from vomiting, lack of appetite, and a horrible, mucus-like white diarrhoea.

-Kittens suffering from feline distemper need to be hospitalized and isolated so they don’t transmit this virus.
+Kittens suffering from feline distemper need to be hospitalised and isolated so they don’t transmit this virus.
 Veterinarians often give them antibiotics and lots of fluids to prevent secondary infections.

 3. Intestinal worms

-Kittens develop worms through ingesting worm eggs from another cat’s fecal matter.
-Humans can also contract worms (e.g., visceral larva migrains) by eating fruit or vegetables that were in contact with infected soil and not washed thoroughly before eating.
+Kittens develop worms through ingesting worm eggs from another cat’s feacal matter.
+Humans can also contract worms (e.g. visceral larva migrans) by eating fruit or vegetables that were in contact with infected soil and not washed thoroughly before eating.

 Routinely have your kitten dewormed by your vet, beginning at about eight weeks old.
 There are lots of cat deworming products.
 These are available over the counter “but veterinarians carry the good stuff,” Dr. Johnson says.
 Additionally, it's important your veterinarian examines a stool sample to identify which type of worm your kitten has, as certain medications may be better suited for certain types of cat worms.